Lynch Fragments: Exhibition history

 Edwards first exhibited sculptures from the series at the Santa Barbara Museum of Art in 1965.
-He has since regularly exhibited them in solo and group exhibitions.
+He regularly showed them in solo and group exhibitions throughout his life.

 In 1978, Edwards showed 16 sculptures from the series at his first retrospective exhibition, a small show at the Studio Museum in Harlem.
 Nine works from the series were included in the touring exhibition Afro-American Abstraction, originating at New York's P.S.
 1 Contemporary Art Center (Note: After closing in New York, the exhibition traveled to the Everson Museum of Art in Syracuse, New York, the Los Angeles Municipal Art Gallery, the Oakland Museum in Oakland, California, the Brooks Memorial Art Gallery in Memphis, Tennessee, the South Bend Art Center in South Bend, Indiana, the Toledo Museum of Art in Toledo, Ohio, the Bellevue Arts Museum in Bellevue, Washington, the Laguna Gloria Art Museum in Austin, Texas, and the Mississippi Museum of Art in Jackson, Mississippi.) in 1980 and curated by April Kingsley.
 Edwards staged a solo exhibition featuring works from the series at the Paul Robeson Center Galleries at Rutgers University–Newark in 1985.

 He presented a number of Lynch Fragments sculptures in his first solo commercial gallery exhibition in 1990 at CDS Gallery in New York.
 In 1991 he opened a solo show of Lynch Fragments at the Hammonds House Galleries in Atlanta.
 His 30-year touring retrospective, originating at the Neuberger Museum of Art (Note: After closing in New York, the retrospective traveled to the Hood Museum of Art in Hanover, New Hampshire, the Art Museum at Florida International University in Miami, and the McNay Art Museum in San Antonio.) in Purchase, New York, in 1993, included a large number of Lynch Fragments.
 He exhibited sculptures from the series again in a solo show at CDS Gallery in 1994.
 In 1995 the Indianapolis Museum of Art mounted a solo exhibition for Edwards of works from the series.